EmbeddedMan/history/readme.txt

 Lite TCP/IP stack that accepts a raw connection from a socket on the host PC on port 1234.

-The skeleton code also provides the following features:
+The skeleton code also provides the following features, identical to those found in StickOS BASIC, allowing easy porting of BASIC programs to C:

 * remote wireless command-line over zigbee via MC1320x transceiver
 * upgrade firmware via the terminal command-line